Joe Davis: Early life

-Joseph Davis was born in Whitwell, Derbyshire, on 15 April 1901, the son of Elizabeth and Fred Davis.
+Joseph Davis was born in Whitwell, Derbyshire, on 15 April 1901, the son of Fred Davis and Ann Eliza Davis, née Clark.
 His younger brother, Fred, the youngest of the family's six children, would also grow up to become a professional snooker player.
 His father was a miner when Joe was born, and had become a publican by the time Joe was two years old, managing the Travellers Rest pub at Whittington Moor.
 Davis was sent to live with his grandparents in Newbold for several years.
 By the time he moved back to live with his parents, his father was the landlord of the Queen's Hotel, which had a full-size billiard table.
 Davis started playing English billiards at the age of eleven.
 From the age of twelve, he took lessons from Ernest Rudge, a billiards player turned entrepreneur, who lived in Chesterfield and had recently opened a billiard hall in the town.
 The lessons took place at Rudge's private billiard room at the end of his garden.
 Davis would later manage billiard halls owned either by his family or by Rudge.
 He scored his first in billiards at age twelve in an exhibition game against J. D. Dickens.